TalismanSociety/talisman-connect/README.md

 - VueJS version
 - WebComponents version
 - Github "Code of Conduct" for contributors
-- Licence
+- [DONE] Licence
-- Ditch `web3Enable` usage in Web App and replace with the a-la carte version.
+- [DONE] Ditch `web3Enable` usage in Web App and replace with the a-la carte version.

 **Long term**